-Brenda Payne serves as the Director of the California Invention Convention.
-Brenda’s career in education began at a northern California magnet school for gifted and talented learners.
+Brenda Payne (President): Brenda’s career in education began at a northern California magnet school for gifted and talented learners.
 It was there she introduced a curriculum in inventions to her 3rd and 4th grade students that spread throughout the district.
 She later became principal at a K-8 project-based learning school in Sonoma County, followed by principal of Natural Bridges Elementary School in Santa Cruz, assistant principal at Mission Hill Middle School, and finally principal at Main Street Elementary School in Soquel Union Elementary School District.
 In fall of 2015 she served as interim superintendent/principal at Pacific Elementary School District in Davenport.
 It was there that she brought Invention Education full circle back to the 5th/6th grade students at Pacific School, where 4 of the winners from that event continued on to the National Invention Convention Entrepreneurship Expo competition that took place at the US Trade and Patent Office in Alexandria Virginia.
-In September, 2016 she led the first state California Invention Convention competition and has continued to provide fund development, program development, professional development and support to teachers and districts.
+Since September, 2016 she has led the first state California Invention Convention competition and has continued to provide fund development, program development, professional development and support to teachers and districts.
 Brenda’s goal is to bring invention and entrepreneurial skills education to students throughout the state of California.

-Donald R. Boys serves on the advisory board for the California Invention Convention.
-Don is President of Central Coast Patent Agency, a full-service Patent Law firm operating on the California Central Coast for twenty-five years, and specializing in rapidly creating patent portfolios for start-up companies and patents for established companies and for independent inventors.
+Donald R. Boys is President of Central Coast Patent Agency, a full-service Patent Law firm operating on the California Central Coast for twenty-five years, and specializing in rapidly creating patent portfolios for start-up companies and patents for established companies and for independent inventors.
 He is a member of the Federal Patent Bar and is a Professional Mechanical Engineer.
 Don graduated from Purdue University in Indiana with a BS degree in Mechanical Engineering; worked in aerospace engineering at Pratt and Whitney Aircraft in Hartford CT.; worked with General Motors for thirteen years developing robotic and automatic processing equipment; developed automated vacuum systems and magnetically-enhanced sputtering equipment for Varian Associates for seven years; founded Lodep Engineering (which merged with Genus, Inc. to develop one of the first cluster tools) and then moved into the intellectual property world in 1988.

-Grinell Smith serves on the advisory board for the California Invention Convention.
-Grinell is an associate professor of education in the Lurie College of Education at San Jose State University.
+Grinell Smith is an associate professor of education in the Lurie College of Education at San Jose State University.
 Dr. Smith specializes in sociological foundations of education and inquiry science instruction and has been involved in K-12 science education for 19 years, first as a science teacher and lead instructor and science curriculum developer for the University of Alabama’s award-winning Integrated Science program from 1993 to 2004, where he received recognition as the nation’s best K-12 distance educator.
 At San Jose State, he leverages his expertise as a member of the Teacher Education department, helping K-8 teachers develop in the use of inquiry approaches to science education, and has extensive experience planning, instructing, and facilitating STEM teacher professional development programs, logging hundreds of hours as an in-service provider in connection with several NASA, NSF, and privately funded projects.
 He is an active scholar whose work examines the role of high-stakes assessment and other recent trends on school practice, instruction, and teacher preparation.
-His scholarship, teaching, and service is informed by a holistic view of the teacher and the student, and his overarching goal is to help teachers, students, and communities move beyond current narrow conceptions of the purpose of schooling toward more progressive ideals.
+His scholarship, teaching, and service is informed by a holistic view of the teacher and the student, and his overarching goal is to help teachers, students, and communities move beyond current narrow conceptions of the purpose of schooling toward more progressive ideals